 This question describes the motivation of a consortium to contract the consultancy and engineering firms LBP|SIGHT and Royal HaskoningDHV to conduct a peer reviewed scientific study.

 The following associations formed a consortium to co-fund the study

 Cerame-Unie is the voice of the European ceramic industry to the EU institutions.
 The European ceramic industry covers a wide range of products including construction products such as clay bricks and roof tiles, wall & floor tiles, sanitaryware and clay pavers.

 The European Autoclaved Aerated Concrete Association promotes the interests of producers of autoclaved aerated concrete (AAC) and their national associations across all of Europe.

 The European Calcium Silicate Producers Association represents national organisations and producers of calcium silicate masonry bricks, blocks and elements in Europe

-The European Concrete Platform comprises BIBM (European Federation for Precast Concrete), CEMBUREAU, EFCA (European Federation of Concrete Admixtures Associations), and ERMCO (European Ready Mixed Concrete Organisation).
-With its members ECP covers concrete related issues at European level.
+Concrete Europe - formerly known as the European Concrete Platform - comprises BIBM (European Federation for Precast Concrete), CEMBUREAU, EFCA (European Federation of Concrete Admixtures Associations), and ERMCO (European Ready Mixed Concrete Organisation).
+With its members Concrete Europe covers concrete related issues at European level.